USS BONHOMME RICHARD LHD 6

 April 2, The BHR recently anchored in Buckner Bay, Okinawa, after participating in a joint exercise Foal Eagle 2012, off South Korea, along with USS Essex ARG.

 April 9, USS Bonhomme Richard arrived at its new homeport of Commander, Fleet Activities Sasebo in Nagasaki Prefecture, Japan.

 April 23, Capt.
 David Fluker took the command of the Bonhomme Richard during an exchange of command and crew ("hull swap") ceremony with the USS Essex at Sasebo Naval Base.

 June 28, Capt.
 Daniel P. Dusek relieved Capt.
 David Fluker as CO of the Bonhomme Richard during a change-of-command ceremony aboard the ship in Sasebo.

 August 10, USS Bonhomme Richard departed Sasebo, Japan, for a western Pacific patrol.
-Anchored in Sasebo Harbor on Aug.
-16 for ammo onload.
+Anchored in Sasebo Harbor for ammo onload from Aug.
+16-17.

-August 20, The BHR pulled into White Beach Naval Facility to embark Marines and equipment before conducting Amphibious Integration Training (AIT) and Certification Exercise (CERTEX).
+August 20, The BHR moored at White Beach Naval Facility for a two-day port call to embark Marines and equipment before conducting Amphibious Integration Training (AIT) and Certification Exercise (CERTEX).

-August 25, LHD 6 pulled into Fleet Activities Yokosuka for safe haven from Typhoon Bolaven.
+August 25, LHD 6 moored at Berth 12 in Fleet Activities Yokosuka for safe haven from Typhoon Bolaven.
 Underway on Aug.
 26; Another visit to Okinawa from Aug.
 30-31.

 September 26, USS Bonhomme Richard pulled into Apra Harbor, Guam, for a routine port call after completed a two-week CERTEX on Sept.
 24.